JOIN NOW for exclusive pricing & express shipping

 Authoritative Sources

 Use official labeling and regulator materials when clinic policy requires source documentation.
-The following references are useful starting points, but the current package insert should control when details differ.
+The current package insert should control when details differ from secondary education materials.

 This content is for informational purposes only and is not a substitute for professional medical advice.